DLTcollab/dcurl/README.md

 # Introduction
 dcurl exploits SIMD instructions on CPU and OpenCL on GPU.
 Both CPU and GPU accelerations can be enabled in multi-threaded execuction fashion, resulting in much faster proof-of-work (PoW) for IOTA Reference Implementation (IRI).
+Additionally, dcurl also supports the FPGA-accelerated solution further described in docs/FPGA-ACCEL.md

 # Warning
 * You need to configure paths and flags of OpenCL installation in ```mk/opencl.mk```
 * dcurl will automatically configure all the GPU divices on your platform.
 * Check JDK installation and set JAVA_HOME if you wish to specify.
 * If your platform doesn't support Intel SSE, dcurl would be compiled with naive implementation.
 * For the IOTA hardware accelerator, we integrate [Lampa Lab's Cyclone V FPGA PoW](https://github.com/LampaLab/iota_fpga) into dcurl.
-Lampa Lab supports soc_system.rbf only for DE10-nano board.
-You need to synthesize to get soc_system.rbf for using Arrow SoCKit board.
+Lampa Lab provides soc_system.rbf only for DE10-nano board.
+You need to synthesize to get soc_system.rbf for using Arrow SoCKit board and [this RBF file](https://github.com/ajblane/dcurl/releases/tag/v1.0-SoCKit) can be downloaded from our release.
+Moreover, you need to download [Lampa Lab-provided Linux image](https://github.com/LampaLab/iota_fpga/releases/tag/v0.1) to flash into the micro-SD card and root password is 123456.
+Finally, you also need to download dcurl into root directory.

 # Build Instructions
 * dcurl allows various combinations of build configurations to fit final use scenarios.